FlaviaAmadio/air-quality-forecasting/README.md

-Air Quality Forecasting and Analysis in Barcelona (work in progress) Using open sensor data to model and predict pollution levels
+Air Quality Forecasting and Analysis in Barcelona (work in progress) \n Using open sensor data to model and predict pollution levels
 ## Data